oscardoudou/car-rental-app/README.md

 There are three type of users.

-superadmin 1@1  password:1
+superadmin dafu@gg.com password:dd
-admin      2@2  password:2
+admin      xiaohuang@gg.com password:xx
-user       8@8  password:8
+user       wangcai@gg.com  password:ww

 superadmin: when logging in as a superadmin, can use signup button on the left to create users and admins and will be directly logged in into the created account.